VSacr1/gatewayproject-Kubernete/README.md

 ![Serverdiagram](/Serverdiagram.jpg)

 From the diagram above we can see how each of the docker files communicate with each other.
+Servers run on port 3000.
+Clients run on port 8080.

 **Gateway**:
 * This runs the nginx.conf file which gives the front and backend their ports